csegarragonz/csg-web/index.md

 ---

 I am a second year PhD student at the Large-Scale Data and Systems Group ([LSDS](https://lsds.doc.ic.ac.uk/)) of the Imperial College London, under the supervision of [Prof. Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
+This summer I will intern at Intel Labs, with the trusted datacenter team.

-My research addresses the design and implementation of secure, high-performance, serverless runtimes.
+My research addresses the design and implementation of secure, high-performance, runtimes for the cloud.
+I am particularly interested in designing privacy-preserving runtimes with strong performance guarantees.
 Most of my work is open-source and available on [Github](https://github.com/csegarragonz).

 I received a MSc in advanced mathematics and mathematical engineering from the School of Mathematics of the Technical University of Catalonia (UPC).